Thresholds

 lived continuity

-If you want the fuller lived reading of these atmospheres, continue into Threshold Navigation for a more direct feel of these rooms.
+If you want the fuller lived reading of these atmospheres, continue into Threshold Navigation — where the Thresholds are approached more as rooms than definitions.

 From Here